yegor256/blog/static/elegant-objects.md

 <!--more-->

+Dec 6, 2015:
+I've received 63 emails so far and it's time to choose the best candidates.
+I will do it in the next few days and will email them.
+I will announce the names of selected reviewers here, soon.
+Thanks a lot to all of you, for your readiness to help!

 {% badge /images/books/elegant-objects/elegant-objects-cover-0.1.png 150 /elegant-objects.html %}
 Nov 22, 2015:
 The book is ready in its first draft, version **0.1**.